Pat's Cat's Corner

-Mom wants me to write this Pat’s Cat’s Corner because I’m the only scared cat in the family.
-So this is how to keep me happy when young children or visitors come to my house.
-I’m writing this from under the bed.
+Mom wants me to write this Pat’s Cat’s Corner because I am the only scared cat in the family.
+So, this is how to keep me happy when young children or visitors come to my house.
+I am writing this from under the bed.

-First, don’t think a declawed cat (oh my God!) is safer to have around children.
-A declawed cat (oh my God!) is much less secure in their ow...
+First, do not think a declawed cat (oh my God!) is safer to have around children.
+A declawed cat (oh my God!) is much less secure in their own abilities to...
 Read more

 Since this month is Adopt-a-Cat Month, we thought it wise to help you decide which cat is for you.
 I, Black Beauty cat, found a wonderful article online that pretty much covers every question you might ask about choosing the right feline.
 Mom limits us to how much space we can use so please go online and read it through.

 https://www.avma.org/public/PetCare/Pages/Selecting-a-Pet-C...
 Read more

 We found out that May 8th is National Animal Disaster Preparedness Day – that’s a lot of words.
 We live in Florida so Mom is always hurricane ready.
 She has a sturdy plastic storage container with a lid with the following:Bumper – Food: a two-week supply for each cat.
 Water: a two-week supply for each cat.Smokey – Litter Box & Litter: Get a sm...
 Read more

 April 30th is National Hairball Awareness Day.
 We are aware of hairballs all year long.
 Mom really doesn’t like to step into a slimy pile of regurgitated cat hair first thing in the morning.
 But more important, hairballs wreak havoc on our digestive system, causing vomiting, diarrhea or constipation and, in severe cases, bowel obstruction.
 If your cat hacks up hair wit...
 Read more